ICL Group Ltd.

 ICL Group Ltd. (Hebrew: איי.סי. אל. גרופ בע"מ) (formerly Israel Chemicals Ltd., ICL) is a multi-national manufacturing concern that develops, produces and markets fertilizers, metals and other special-purpose chemical products.
 ICL serves primarily three markets: agriculture, food and engineered materials.
 ICL produces approximately a third of the world's bromine, and is the world's sixth-largest potash producer.
 It is a manufacturer of specialty fertilizers and specialty phosphates, flame retardants and water treatment solutions.

 ICL is majority controlled by the Israel Corporation, one of the largest Israeli conglomerates.
 In addition to the Dead Sea Works, Israel Chemicals mines phosphates in the Negev desert.

 ICL Group serves customers in Asia.

+The company's share is a dual stock traded on the Tel Aviv Stock Exchange since 1991 and on the New York Stock Exchange under the symbol ICL, and is part of the Tel Aviv 35 Index.

 Operations and business

 90% of ICL's sales are exports.
 Through its subsidiaries, ICL produces 35% of world's bromine, 13% of the world's potash (excluding US-Canada cross-border trade), 9% of the western world's magnesium and 3% of the world's phosphate rock, (excluding US-Canada cross-border trade).

 ICL exports fertilizers to Europe and to numerous specialty chemical market segments.
 In Israel, ICL is the largest supplier of fertilizers and chemicals, as well as one of Israel's largest companies.

 60% of ICL's raw products (minerals) are excavated in Israel.
 ICL also owns and operates underground mines in Spain, United Kingdom (North Yorkshire), China, the United States and South America.
 Also, in Ethiopia at Danakil mine, Afar Regional State, purchased from Allana Potash Corporation.

+ICL North American headquarters are in Creve Coeur, Missouri.

 Polysulphate

-Polysulphate is a brand name for a variety of polyhalite-based fertilizer products, used in farming.
-Polysulphate is derived from a polyhalite seam that lies 150-170 m beneath the potash seam at Boulby Mine, England.
+Polysulphate is a brand name for polyhalite fertilizer products produced for farming, turf, and horticulture.
+The only mined source is a polyhalite seam that lies 150-170 m beneath the potash seam at Boulby Mine, England.

 Food business

 ICL is active in the market for plant-based meat alternatives and invested $20 million in October 2019 to expand its manufacturing capacity and R&D base.

-In December 2021, ICL announced the grand opening of a 10,000 square foot alternative protein production facility in St. Louis, Missouri.
+In December 2021, ICL announced the grand opening of a 10,000 square foot alternative protein production facility in St. Louis, Missouri, previously owned by Bayer.

+Lithium iron phosphate

+ICL began developing a new plant in St. Louis to process lithium iron phosphate in 2023.
+In 2024, ICL received US federal infrastructure grant funds to build a larger plant in north St. Louis.
+ICL chose to cancel the project after the Trump administration cut the grant in 2025.
+A similar project planned in Spain was also cancelled.